Reviews – Seagull

 Joel Horwood as Konstantin Treplyov and Karen Vickery as Irina Arkadina (Photo credit: Jane Duong)

-by Len Power, Canberra Critics Circle
+by Len Power, Canberra Critics Circle, 11 April 2024

 “The modern dialogue gives a sense of recognition to the characters without losing any of the subtleties or humour in the text.
 It is clearly the work of someone who knows the play intimately and Vickery has successfully made it a play that modern Australia, especially, can relate to and embrace.”

-by Bill Stephens, Australian Arts Review
+by Bill Stephens, Australian Arts Review, 11 April 2024

 Vickery’s translation moves the action into the present day.
 The first two acts, originally set in the gardens of an estate in Melikhovo in central Russia, are performed outdoors, under the tall trees surrounding the Causeway Hall.
 Gas heaters and thoughtfully provided blankets, keep the audience cosy despite the crispness of a perfect Canberra Autumn night.